francipapi/neurosheaf/docs/documentation.md

 *   **`create_static_masked_laplacian(sheaf, enable_gpu=True)`:**
     *   **Purpose:** A convenience function to create a `StaticMaskedLaplacian` object directly from a `Sheaf` object.
     *   **How it works:**
-        1. Builds the full static sheaf Laplacian using `SheafLaplacianBuilder` from the input `sheaf`.
+        1. Builds the full static sheaf Laplacian using optimized `SheafLaplacianBuilder` from the input `sheaf`.
         2. Extracts edge weights.
 Currently, it uses the Frobenius norm of the restriction maps as default weights.
 (Note: The source of these weights might be refined or made more configurable in future versions).
         3. Initializes and returns a `StaticMaskedLaplacian` instance.
     *   **Parameters:**